Primeval: Obsession // Detachment: Background and recording

 The album is their first with Max Portnoy committing to bass, with former touring drummer Joel McDonald taking over on drums.
 It is also their first album with DJ Ivan Little.
 The album was produced by Josh Schroeder, who also produced the band's first two albums.
 Max Portnoy described the album's recording process and sound, stating:

 "For me, this album is Tallah finding our voice...No rules were set...It’s weird.
 It’s experimental.
 It’s driving, and energetic.
 It’s raw.
 We recorded live, every instrument at the same time, with no click.
 That’s how we play shows...This album also marks my first recording dedicated to bass.
 I translated my drum knowledge to a new instrument and it was a huge creative breath of fresh air for me.”

 As was the case with the prior two albums, this is a concept album, though comparatively less so.
 All vocals on the album were performed by Bonitz in a single, continuous take, after Bonitz contracted human immunodeficiency virus, but before being diagnosed formally, resulting in him viewing much of the lyrics as prophetic in hindsight.

 Release

 On April 2, 2025, Tallah released the song "What We Know" as the album's lead single, accompanied by a music video.
 On May 7, "A Primeval Detachment" was released as the second single, again with a music video.
 "Augmented" was released as the third single on June 11, followed by "As Fate Undoes" on July 15, the latter also receiving a music video.
 The fifth and final single, "Undone by Fate", was released on August 22, 2025.
 Although not released as a single, the band published a music video for "Depleted" on the album's release day.

+Like with the previous album and unlike Matriphagy, an episodic HTML5 browser game was developed to promote the album.

+Composition and themes

+Musically, Primeval: Obsession // Detachment has been described as a nu metal, alternative metal, metalcore album, that also draws from funk, acoustic, industrial, mathcore, deathcore, and experimental.
+The album was recorded live with all instruments being recorded simultaneously with no click track.
+The band's former drummer, Max Portnoy, shifted to bass for the album, with Joel McDonald performing drums on most of the songs.
+Portnoy utilizes slapped basslines throughout the album, providing a more "funk-laden" sound.
+Jack Crosby-Griggs of Boolin Tunes compared Portnoy's bass tone and grooves to that of Korn and Mudvayne.
+Primeval: Obsession // Detachment is a concept album with a sci-fi storyline set in space.
+Its story follows a nurse named Ana and an assassin named Sheela who are approached by shadowy beings who assign them tasks to test their beliefs and morals.
+Vocalist Justin Bonitz described it as a "story about morality, duality, and figuring out your place when everything is on the line."